Fractional COO · East Midlands

 • 30–90 day financial visibility as standard

-• Weekly rhythm produces decisions and follow-through
+• A weekly rhythm produces decisions and follow-through

 • Leaders developed to hold real authority